List of Donkey Kong characters: Donkey Kong Jr.

 Shortly before the release of Donkey Kong 64 in 1999, Leigh Loveday, the writer of Donkey Kong Country 2, stated that, as far as he knew, the modern Donkey Kong who appears in Donkey Kong Country onward is a grown-up version of Junior himself.
-Cranky Kong refers to Donkey Kong as his son in Donkey Kong 64 and in the manual, but the manuals for Donkey Kong Country, Donkey Kong Land, and Donkey Kong Country 2: Diddy's Kong Quest state that Cranky is the original Donkey Kong and grandfather of the game's titular character.
-Later, official sources associated with Super Smash Bros.
-Brawl, Super Smash Bros.
-Ultimate, Donkey Kong Country Returns, Donkey Kong Country: Tropical Freeze and Gregg Mayles of Rare have stated that the current Donkey Kong is the original Donkey Kong's grandson.
-In the 2023 Super Mario Bros. film adaptation, Donkey Kong is stated as being Cranky's son.
-Post-Super Mario Bros. movie, 2025's Donkey Kong Country HD Cranky is stated to be DK's grandfather, in Donkey Kong Bananza Cranky references a "rival in overalls" and the description for the 8-Bit DK fossil alludes to Cranky in his prime and passing his name and barrel handling skill down to his multiple descendants, implying that DK Junior and modern DK are two different family members of Cranky.
+In Donkey Kong Bananza, the description for the 8-Bit DK fossil alludes to Cranky in his prime and passing his name and barrel-handling skills down to his multiple descendants, implying that DK Junior and modern DK are two different family members.

-The character Diddy Kong was going to be an updated version of Donkey Kong Junior, but Nintendo did not like this idea, suggesting either to give him his old look or make him a new character.
-Rare chose the latter and Diddy Kong was made.